learn-academy-2022-delta/delta-lecture-notes/postgresql-intro.md

 Model - class, define data
 Each row in a database is an instance of the class

+## PostgreSQL
+SQL - structured query language, columns and rows, Postgres is a flavor of sql NOSQL - not only structured query language, MongoDB

 ## Postgres (PostgreSQL)
 General purpose programming languages - JavaScript, Ruby Domaine-specific languages - HTML, RSpec, postgres